jordmax12/secret-backend-challenge/README.md

 - I think instead of trying to figure out the `roll_length` in SQL, instead essentially just pull down x amount of matches, and keep pulling more until you hit the roll_length, disregard rest.
 This would have made a lot of my logic simpler, I think.
 Unfortunately, I didn't realize this until well into my development.
 But this approach probably would have worked a lot better.

 ## Background
-Ruggable rugs are made to order.
+Secret rugs are made to order.
 This means that generally speaking we don't stock finished goods and instead we stock raw materials that can be turned into a variety of our products.
 Our main raw material is a roll of fabric that we print designs on.
 The length of the roll may vary from roll to roll.

 There are 3 different sizes of rugs that need to be printed, 2.5x7's (which are considered runners), 3x5's and 5x7's.
 Below is an example of the orientation of how the rugs would be laid out when printed.
 <img src='images/PrintedRugLayoutExample.png' />